geoyogesh/GeoETL/docs/USERGUIDE.md

 ## Contributing

-GeoETL is under active development.
-Contributions are welcome!
+GeoETL is under active development and we welcome contributions!

-See [DEVELOPMENT.md](DEVELOPMENT.md) for development setup and guidelines.
+For development setup, contribution guidelines, and how to get started, see the [Development Guide](DEVELOPMENT.md).

 ---